 My wife and I got interested in the hobby back in 2003 when we joined the Tokay A's in Lodi California.
 At that time, we didn't have a car yet but soon bought one, a 1929 Tudor which is also posted in the 1929 Photo Album.
 As one knows you can never have too many Model A's, so last year we bought this 1931 Coupe.
 We are the third owners, and it was built in San Francisco (Richmond plant) and originally purchased in Stockton Calif.
 So, three years later, with two cars, we started our own business, "Image In Time" accessories for the Model A Fords, mirror clocks and key chains and more to come.
 We are also the editors for our chapter's newsletter "The Grapevine" and are the tour directors.
 This has turned into some hobby, and we are enjoying every minute.

-1931 Coupe owned by Chuck & Helen Christensen of Sunnyvale CA who write:
+1931 Coupe owned Chuck Christensen of Sunnyvale CA who writes:

 1931 Coupe owned by Marlies & Joop Plaggenborg of Ashland, MA, who write: